For a Great Weekend Sledding Getaway, Try North Bay Ontario…

 Finally, if you enjoy safe lake running, you’ll find it around North Bay where Trout, Nosbosing, and Talon Lakes – and even Lake Nipissing – offer well-staked trails.

-The Travelodge By Wyndham North Bay is a great choice for staging day rides.
-Located at the end of NB711, it offers ample parking, sled parking in front of ground floor rooms, free hot breakfast, indoor pool & hot tub and a gas station next door.
-For dinners, we cabbed to Farina Ristorante in the Best Western Lakeshore for extra tasty cuisine, and Wacky Wings is walkable from the Travelodge.
+The Quality Inn (formerly Travelodge Airport) is a great choice for staging day rides.
+Located at the end of SSR711 just off TOP D, this hotel provides direct trail access.
+It also offers ample parking, sled parking in front of ground floor rooms, free hot breakfast, indoor pool & hot tub and a gas station next door.
+For dinners, we cabbed to Farina Ristorante in the Best Western Lakeshore for extra tasty cuisine, and Wacky Wings is walkable from the Quality Inn.

-We rode day loops from the Travelodge.
+We rode day loops from the Quality Inn.
 Snowmobile North Bay offers several good ones:

 - The Explorers Snow Tour is a 250-km circle to Mattawa via TOP A and returning by TOP A112A.

 - A second good loop of similar length is accessible via NB710 across Lake Nipissing to pick Up TOP C110D into Port Loring for lunch, returning by TOP D102C.

 - A third loop took us north on TOP A/D with 2 options.
 One is a 150-km roundabout via TOP A102Q, NB308 & BF201 that’s perfect for a part day ride before trailering home.
 Alternatively, try a 205-km loop up to Marten River for lunch via TOP D, A104D and A.

 Scenic lookouts on NB304 (Redbridge Lookout), BF205 (Boulter View) and TOP A112A (Bird’s Eye View).
 Also, the Mica Mine on TOP A112A.
 Deer yard on TOP D102C & C106 north of Port Loring.
 Ice fishing village on Lake Nipissing.